stopwords-iso/stopwords-iso/README.md

-stopwords.has_lang("th") # check if there is a stopwords list for the language stopwords.list_lang() # list all the supported languages stopwords.stopwords("en") # get a list of stopwords in a specific language stopwords.stopwords(["de", "zh", "id"]) # get a combined list of stopwords in multiple languages stopwords.stopwords("xxx") # an empty list will be returned, if the language is not supported
+stopwords.has_lang("th") # check if there is a stopwords list for the language stopwords.list_lang() # list all the supported languages stopwords.stopwords("en") # get a list of stopwords in a specific language stopwords.stopwords(["de", "id", "zh"]) # get a combined list of stopwords in multiple languages stopwords.stopwords("xxx") # an empty list will be returned, if the language is not supported
 ```